 Like these old dwellings on the left, some survived urban redevelopment in what is now Barrio Viejo (the old neighborhood) just south of the Convention Center.
 Fortunately, a relatively few have been saved and restored, most notably by Betsy Rollings & her family.
 They own Cushing Street Bar & Restaurant, one of our favorites.

 40 W. Broadway ca. 1868

-Informal meetings of the Territorial Legislature were held here when Tucson was capital of Arizona Territory.
+Informal meetings of the Territorial Legislature were held here when Tucson was the capital of Arizona Territory.
 It was in Charlie’s saloon that prominent Tucsonans officially organized the municipality of Tucson and officers were elected.
-It was in his own saloon that Charlie became one of Tucson first councilmen.
+It was in his own saloon that Charlie became one of Tucson's first councilmen.

 Charlie's place was a gambling house and saloon when owning a bar was an honorable profession.
 It was a prominent meeting place where miners, cattlemen, and other businessmen could transact business.
 The Congress Hall also served as a social center and the Tucson’s elite, such as they were, held “fancy” dances here too.

 The Congress Hall Saloon was passed down to Charlie's sons in the early 1900s.
 We don’t know for certain when the Saloon closed, but it was torn down in 1912, the same year Arizona became a state and, ironically, the same year Congress Street was paved.